DiogoCruz40/Labseq/README.md

 ### Curl Instructions

-Get the calculated value, where ${n}
-represents the index of the sequence’s (single) value to return.
+Retrieve the calculated value of the labseq sequence at the specified index (replace  `${n}` with the desired index value).

 ```shell
 curl -X 'GET' 'http://localhost:8080/labseq/${n}' \